hamaluik/blog.hamaluik.ca/posts/2015-03-30-creating-a-code-profiler-in-haxe-using-macros.md

 }
 ```

 There's a couple things going on here that need explaining.
 Firstly, the `macro` statement: using the `macro` statement before an expression is called "[reification](http://haxe.org/manual/macro-reification.html)", which is a fancy way of saying that the expression will be compiled into code.
 The expression can be any valid Haxe code, and within that expression you can use a variety of "[escapes](http://haxe.org/manual/macro-reification-expression.html)" (think using a `\"` in a string to escape a quote character.)
-In fact, the `$v{clsName}` and `$v{methodName}` shown above are examples of those escapes which will get replaced by the values of the `clsName` and `methodName` variables.
+In fact, the <code>$v{clsName}</code> and <code>$v{methodName}</code> shown above are examples of those escapes which will get replaced by the values of the `clsName` and `methodName` variables.
 Thus, the macro expression

 ```haxe
 macro { Profiler.startProfile($v{clsName}, $v{methodName}); }